 I’ll admit that I’m not a “camping” kind of person.
 A week at sleep away camp when I was 8 was about as close to camping as I ever got, and even that was in a cabin, with running water and real bunk beds.
-Nowadays I am most decidedly a “hotel” kind of gal – we can be staying at a Waldorf=Astoria on points or a Holiday Inn Express with cash, I don’t care…as long as it’s a room with all the amenities of home, this city girl is satisfied.
+Nowadays I am most decidedly a “hotel” kind of gal – we can be staying at a Waldorf=Astoria or Hyatt Regency on points, or a Holiday Inn Express or La Quinta with cash, I don’t care…as long as it’s a clean room with all the amenities of home, this city girl is satisfied.

 Some friends have brought up the idea of “glamping” – a play on the term “glamorous camping,” where you have most, but not all, of the amenities of home.
 I am currently considering this, partially as an excuse to spend a weekend with our friends who suggested it (they live in Atlanta – we don’t get to see them often enough), and partially because Joe grew up going camping and I think this way he could “go back to nature” without my being totally miserable. 😉

 But now I’ve read about “champing” and although it seems to be “roughing it as roughing it can be,” it’s still something that’s caught my attention…

 It’s called Champing, and they call it that because it’s camping in a church.
 And for this lady who enjoys old churches and all kinds of architecture, it sounds WAY COOL!

 The concept was introduced in the U.K. in 2014, by the Churches Conservatory Trust, a national charity that protects historic churches at risk.

 Champing, as they say on their website, is a unique opportunity to stay somewhere truly extraordinary.

 You can book your Champing experience similarly to how you book a hotel (albeit without points, sorry y’all!) and “your” church is like “your” hotel room – you don’t share it with strangers.

 - £49 per adult (age 16+) per night